-Upon request from tThe BHA, HUD-in conjunction with its partnering VAMC (with the support of the VAMC) may will consider on a case-by-case basis to-project base a HUD-VASH voucher assistance in accordance with 24 C.F.R Part 983.
+The BHA, in conjunction with its partnering VAMC may project base HUD-VASH voucher assistance in accordance with 24 C.F.R Part 983.

 (a) PBV Program Requirements

 (1) All projects must be selected, developed and operate in accordance with PBV program regulations and as defined in Section 15 of this Administrative Plan, except as described below.